yavuzkoroglu/padkit/README.md

 #### Linux

-1. Open the `Terminal`.
+1. Open a `Terminal`.
 On Ubuntu 22.04.4 LTS, it is possible to locate it using the *Show Applications* menu.

 ![figures/sections/a1i/linux/showapps.png](figures/sections/a1i/linux/showapps.png)